GitGuardian/ggshield/README.md

 ## Circle CI

-Circle CI is supported in **ggshield** through [ggshield-orb](https://github.com/GitGuardian/ggshield-orb).
+Circle CI is supported in ggshield through [ggshield-orb](https://github.com/GitGuardian/ggshield-orb).

-To add ggshield to your pipelines configure your `.circleci/config.yml` to add the ggshield orb:
+To add ggshield to your pipelines, configure your `.circleci/config.yml` to add the ggshield orb:

 ```yaml
 orbs: